d3i-website/d3i-website.github.io/_pages/community/symposium-2024.md

 #### Registration

-Registration is now open until the 10th of May!
-Click [here](https://forms.uu.nl/universiteitutrecht-fsw/Registration-form-Data-Donation-Symposium) to get to the registration form.
+*Registration to the symposium is now closed.*

 #### Costs